LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 1. Open the dialog in template called - "Start Here - Welcome"

-2. Click on the interaction - AskMaven, and then on the right inside Interaction details, **Code**
+2. Click on the interaction - Recommendation API, and then on the right inside Interaction details, **Code**

    <img class="fancyimage" style="width:800px" src="img/maven/mave_bot_template_image_6.png">